-Management Discussion and Analysis for the Year Ended December 31, 2018
+Management Discussion and Analysis for the year Ended December 31, 2019

-This Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Corporation (referred to herein collectively with its subsidiaries as the "Company" or "Aurcana")'s consolidated financial statements for the years ended December 31, 2018 and 2017 (the "Consolidated Financial Statements"), and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Corporation (referred to herein collectively with its subsidiaries as the "Company" or "Aurcana")'s unaudited condensed interim consolidated financial statements for the years ended December 31, 2019 and 2018,(the "Consolidated Financial Statements"), and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 This MD&A contains "forward-looking statements" within the meaning of applicable Canadian securities laws, including, but not limited to, statements regarding the Company's expectations, strategic plans, exploration budgets and mineral resource and mineral reserve estimates.
-The information in this MD&A is current to April 24, 2019.
+The information in this MD&A is current to April 29, 2020.